 He ran his nail over the wood again—this time with eyes closed to enhance his tactile sensitivity—as if the hard nail was the needle on an old vinyl record player and the table was the spinning LP.
 He felt the ridges of each salmon-colored grain, but, as he came back up over the edge to the top, he felt no juncture between thin planes of layered wood.

-It’s solid, he thought to himself.
+It can’t be solid, he thought to himself, now with some uncertainty.
 He had been in that room many times and admired the beauty of the table but never imagined it as anything but a thick, pressboard piece encased within a thin laminate.
 However, he couldn’t remember ever being in the room alone and never having the time to study the table or the room . . . until now.

 These days the only place he had the privacy to think about anything except his work was sitting in the bathroom stall defecating.
 If he could, he would stretch out those minutes.
 It was unbearable to have to open the stall door and to venture out into the world once more.
 That world was no longer his friend.
 Everyone wanted a piece of him, and it didn’t matter to them if this constant picking would ultimately disassemble each cell of his body.
 They all said they “loved him”; however, he was becoming intimately acquainted with the proverbial concept of “being loved to death.”
 Even in the personal place of the company bathroom stall—his one shelter of respite—had occasionally been interrupted with intrusive voices.
 The stainless-steel walls left him feeling vulnerable, being so short that they exposed his ankles and pants piled around his Wallabees.
 He would see the toes of someone’s shoes just outside the door.
 Then came the predictable question.
 “Dr. Eisner?
 Dr. Eisner?
 Sorry to bother you, but can I talk to you about my neighbor’s niece?
 She recently had a spinal cord injury.”